 - UNDERSTAND what “collaboration” is by using a vocabulary building graphic organizer (Frayer model) to brainstorm features of collaboration, examples and non-examples of collaborating with others, and finally narrow down essential characteristics of the word.

-Get TWO weeks of COMMUNICATION learning skills lesson plans
+Get TWO weeks of EFFECTIVE COMMUNICATION LESSON PLANS (learning skills):

 We communicate all the time, but students don’t always understand HOW to communicate more clearly or HOW to be ASSERTIVE and protect their personal boundaries.